6 strategies to dry the region

 3- Do abdominal exercises

 Abdominal exercises don’t dry the belly.
-However, they are the ones that will help to build and model the muscle underneath the fat layer, so that when you start to dry and lose that fat, the muscle starts to appear defined.
+However, they are the ones that will help to build and shape the musculature underneath the fat layer, so that when you start to dry and lose that fat, the musculature starts to appear defined.
 “That’s why it’s important to always do sit-ups, not to mention that they are responsible for stabilizing the core and become allies against injuries, especially in lower training.
 Do it two to three times a week with three to four sets and three to five exercises per workout”, recommends the specialist, who is also a physical education teacher.

 constancy is the secret